implydata/druid-public/docs/ingestion/schema-design.md

   ~ under the License.
   -->

-This page is meant to assist users in designing a schema for data to be ingested in Apache Druid (incubating).
-Druid offers a unique data modeling system that bears similarity to both relational and timeseries models.
-The key factors are:
+## Druid's data model

+For general information, check out the documentation on [Druid's data model](index.md#druid-s-data-model) on the main ingestion overview page.
+The rest of this page discusses tips for users coming from other kinds of systems, as well as general tips and common practices.

 * Druid data is stored in [datasources](index.html#datasources), which are similar to tables in a traditional RDBMS.
 * Druid datasources can be ingested with or without [rollup](#rollup).
 With rollup enabled, Druid partially aggregates your data during ingestion, potentially reducing its row count, decreasing storage footprint, and improving query performance.
 With rollup disabled, Druid stores one row for each row in your input data, without any pre-aggregation.
 * Every row in Druid must have a timestamp.
 Data is always partitioned by time, and every query has a time filter.
 Query results can also be broken down by time buckets like minutes, hours, days, and so on.
 * All columns in Druid datasources, other than the timestamp column, are either dimensions or metrics.
 This follows the [standard naming convention](https://en.wikipedia.org/wiki/Online_analytical_processing#Overview_of_OLAP_systems) of OLAP data.
 * Typical production datasources have tens to hundreds of columns.
-* [Dimension columns](ingestion-spec.html#dimensions) are stored as-is, so they can be filtered on, grouped by, or aggregated at query time.
+* [Dimension columns](index.md#dimensions) are stored as-is, so they can be filtered on, grouped by, or aggregated at query time.
 They are always single Strings, [arrays of Strings](../querying/multi-value-dimensions.md), single Longs, single Doubles or single Floats.
-* Metric columns are stored [pre-aggregated](../querying/aggregations.md), so they can only be aggregated at query time (not filtered or grouped by).
+* [Metric columns](#index.md#metrics) are stored [pre-aggregated](../querying/aggregations.md), so they can only be aggregated at query time (not filtered or grouped by).
 They are often stored as numbers (integers or floats) but can also be stored as complex objects like [HyperLogLog sketches or approximate quantile sketches](../querying/aggregations.html#approx).
 Metrics can be configured at ingestion time even when rollup is disabled, but are most useful when rollup is enabled.

-The rest of this page discusses tips for users coming from other kinds of systems, as well as general tips and common practices.

 ## If you're coming from a...